 Business values in MS Project migration to Jira BigPicture

-Over the past years, the BigPicture plugin for Jira has grown to become the top choice for the project, program, and portfolio leaders.
+Over the past years, the BigPicture plugin for Jira has grown to become the top choice for project, program, and portfolio leaders.
 Why would you want to choose this app specifically instead of other Jira plugins or even non-Jira apps?
 Let’s start with the five most common issues that make users consider MS Project migration.

 The prices for BigPicture and BigPicture Enterprise depend on the hosting version and the number of Jira users in your organization.
 If you use Jira Cloud, Data Center, or Server instance version, then you select the same respective version of BigBicture.

 With BigPicture, you do not pay for each individual user but for the maximum number of users you want to add.
 The prices start with a limit of 10 (which for the Cloud version is free of charge).
 Afterward, you can add as few as 25 and as many as 20.000 (Cloud) or unlimited (Data Center; Server).